epam/edp-install/documentation/kubernetes_install_edp.md

 ### Prerequisites
 1. Kubernetes cluster installed with minimum 2 worker nodes with total capacity 16 Cores and 40Gb RAM;
-2. Nodes kernel parameters and security limits are configured to meet Docker host for Sonarqube 7.9 [requirements](https://hub.docker.com/_/sonarqube):
-    - vm.max_map_count=262144
-    - fs.file-max=65536
-    - ulimit nofile 65536
-    - ulimit nproc 4096
-3. Machine with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed with a cluster-admin access to the Kubernetes cluster;
+2. Machine with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed with a cluster-admin access to the Kubernetes cluster;
-4. Ingress controller is installed in a cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/);
+3. Ingress controller is installed in a cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/);
-5. Ingress controller is configured with the disabled HTTP/2 protocol and header size of 32k support;
+4. Ingress controller is configured with the disabled HTTP/2 protocol and header size of 32k support;

-    - Example of Config Map:
+    - Example of Config Map for Nginx ingress controller:
-    ```
+    ```yaml
     kind: ConfigMap
     apiVersion: v1
     metadata: